readingcapital/readingcapital.github.io/volume-1/index.md

 To compete against superior productivity of large-scale industry manufacture, handicraft and domestic industries extend and intensify the working day of their workers.
 Only when this reaches a limit, those methods of production are abandoned.
-When cheaper workers become available then these outdated methods of production might become worthwhile again and sweatshops are set up.
+When cheaper workers become available then these outdated methods of production might become worthwhile again and sweatshops are set up again.

 #### The Health and Education Causes of the Factory Acts. ####